Professional Licensure Disclosure

 Students who complete our B.S. in Medical Technology are eligible to take the board of registry exam given by the American Society of Clinical Pathologists.
 Passage of the exam results in national board certification.
 Students are also eligible for licensure through the New York State (N.Y.S.)
 Education Department Office of the Professions.
 For more information regarding licensure in your state, please consult your state department of education.

-Applicant Occupational Therapy Program
+Candidate Occupational Therapy Program

 School of Nursing